Max Moore-Wilton: Business career

-In December 2002 Moore-Wilton became the chief executive officer of Sydney Airport Corporation, which was owned by Macquarie Group, Hochtief and the Commonwealth Bank, after the federal government sold it a 99-yea lease to operate the airport.
+In December 2002 Moore-Wilton became the chief executive officer of Sydney Airport Corporation, which was owned by Macquarie Group, Hochtief and the Commonwealth Bank, after the federal government sold it a 99-year lease to operate the airport.
 During his time there he implemented his familiar cost increases to users and staff cutbacks.
 In addition, the company announced plans to add a high-rise office block, a multi-level car park and retail space.
 These plans were controversial, considering the fact that local councils, who usually have jurisdiction over such matters, had none as this was federal government land.
 In April 2006, Moore-Wilton resigned as CEO to become Chairman of Sydney Airport Holdings.

 Moore-Wilton is a board member of the Committee for Sydney and of Infrastructure NSW.

 He is also Chairman of Southern Cross Austereo, the owners of radio station 2Day FM.
 In 2013 Moore-Wilton caused controversy at an annual general meeting of the company by answering a question from a shareholder that sought to understand whether the company had a cultural problem, when referring to the death of the UK nurse Jacintha Saldanha, who committed suicide after being the subject of a prank telephone call by breakfast radio hosts employed by 2Day FM.
 Moore-Wilton stated: "These incidents were unfortunate, no doubt about that.
 In each particular case we thoroughly investigated them and it comes generally within the context of some of these incidents where a whole series of events come together and in the immortal words of someone whose identity I cannot recall "S-H-I-T happens."
 Moore-Wilton's comments drew widespread criticism, with a British politician calling them "an insult to the memory of a loving mother and wife".